Skip to main content

 Activate multi-touch cost per lead reporting

-- Choose the company whose multi-touch cost per lead report you'd like to view.
+3. Choose the company whose multi-touch cost-per-lead report you'd like to view.

-- If you haven't done so already, click Activate Multi-Touch Cost per Lead to enable CPL reporting for all companies in your account.
+5. If you haven't done so already, select Activate Multi-Touch Cost per Lead to enable CPL reporting for all companies in your account.

 Note: For Facebook Ads and Microsoft Advertising, you'll need to add tracking templates to your ads in order to start receiving CPL data.

-- If you see a message that says, "You need an active integration," you'll need to integrate Google Ads, Facebook, or Microsoft Advertising for that company in order to pull in campaign and cost data for reporting.
+7. If you see a message that says, "You need an active integration," you'll need to integrate Google Ads, Facebook, or Microsoft Advertising for that company to pull campaign and cost data for reporting.

 CPL for Google Ads

-Google PPC calls to telephone numbers in your website pools, as well as calls to your Google Ads calls details forwarding tracking numbers are included in your CPL report.
+Your CPL report includes Google PPC calls to telephone numbers in your website pools, as well as calls to your Google Ads calls details forwarding tracking numbers.

-If you have an active Google Ads integration, but your report is showing cost per lead data as "n/a" you'll need to re-authorize your Google Ads integration to ensure your data can be sent to CallRail.
-After you authorize Google Ads, it will take up to 24 hours for your first batch of CPL data to populate.
+If you have an active Google Ads integration but your report shows cost per lead data as "n/a," you'll need to re-authorize your Google Ads integration to ensure your data can be sent to CallRail.
+After you authorize Google Ads, your first batch of CPL data will populate in up to 24 hours.

 CPL for Facebook Ads

-In order to receive cost per lead data for your Facebook ads, you'll need to add URL tracking parameters to each of the Facebook ads you're currently running.
+To receive cost-per-lead data for your Facebook ads, you'll need to add URL tracking parameters to each of the ads you're currently running.

 Follow these instructions to set up your Facebook ads for CPL reporting.